C2SM/git-course/beginner/Markdowns/Exercise_7.md

 ```

-Have a look at your local branch.
-You should see that the commit you made has already been put into your local branch, because git pull does both a git fetch AND a git merge automatically.
+Take a look at your local branch.
+You should see that the commit you made has already been merged into your local branch automatically, because `git pull` does both `git fetch` AND `git merge` automatically.